ryan-mcclue/ryan-mcclue/src/perf.md

    `-exec disassemble function`
    Now with 'optimal' assembly:
    - Function takes: `end_addr - start_addr`: 215 bytes
      Some additional code bytes from linux stack guard and intel branch protection inserted instructions
    - (3.7 x 1000^3 machine) / (0.19 x 1024^3 bandwidth) = 20.26cyles function
      fractional cycle counts typical for superscalar cpus
+   IMPORTANT: must run to get cycles per function due to ILP
 4. Develop dependency chains in assembly (see what serial dependencies the compiler has created) The theoretical maximum is the number of cycles of longest dependency chain.
    IMPORTANT: two possible bottlenecks: